 The grandparent-parent relationship

 My favorite part of the book addresses something most grandparenting books overlook—the relationship between grandparents and their grown children (and children’s partners).
 Tending to these relationships, Isay reminds, is not only rewarding but important to stabilizing the fabric of love that supports a grandchild.

 With your own adult children, Isay says, communication can be easy and effortless because of a long history together.
 Or, if there are unresolved conflicts from the past, it can be more difficult.
 Add to the mix that your children’s partners are challenged with figuring out where they belong in your extended family, and you have some potential stumbling blocks to harmony.
 Isay encourages an attitude of respect, communication, forgiveness, and self-restraint.

 In particular, observe how your adult children want to parent, she advises.
 Support them by respecting their rules (about sugar, screen time, material possessions, and more).
-And if there’s trouble between your child and his or her co-parent, stay neutral, or get out of the house.
+And if there’s trouble between your child and their co-parent, stay neutral, or get out of the house.
 Keep your criticisms, opinions, and revelations about how you did things to yourself.
 “Respect makes life easier and keeps the welcome mat out,” she says.

 Yet Isay recognizes that grandparents have concerns and wants, too.
 She deftly and kindly advises on how to navigate your own needs with the new family.
 For example, your limits regarding how much time or money you can spend on your grandchildren may require intentional conversations to avoid misinterpretations—for example, that you don’t like them or that you have favorites.

 The limits of Unconditional Love